throw-if-null/docker-semver-github-action/README.md

 This might not be useful to everyone but it does suite my needs.

-I need to say a big **thank you** to [elghor](https://github.com/elgohr) who made [Publish-Docker-Github-Action](https://github.com/elgohr/Publish-Docker-Github-Action) that I forked and built this one from.
-He also has some other useful actions that you might one to check out.

 ## Usage

-## Example pipeline
 ```yaml
 name: Publish Docker
 on: [push]